bregman-arie/devops-exercises/README.md

 <details>
 <summary>Explain mutable vs. immutable infrastructure</summary><br><b>

-In mutable infrastructure paradigm, changes applied on top of the existing infrastructure and over time the infrastructure builds up a history of changes.
+In mutable infrastructure paradigm, changes are applied on top of the existing infrastructure and over time the infrastructure builds up a history of changes.
 Ansible, Puppet and Chef are examples to tools which follow mutable infrastructure paradigm.